z3lx/genshin-fov-unlock/README.md

 - `enabled` (bool): Default state of the plugin when the game starts.
 - `fov` (int): Default FOV to use when the game starts.
 - `fov_presets` (array of int): List of FOV values to cycle through using keybindings.
 - `smoothing` (float): Time constant in seconds for the exponential filter.
 Lower values make the FOV changes more responsive.
-Set to 0 to disable smoothing.
-- `hook_key` (int): Key to hook the plugin into the game.
+Setting this value too high may trigger the game's integrity check in some cases.
 - `enable_key` (int): Key to enable or disable the plugin.
 - `next_key` (int): Key to cycle to the next FOV preset.
 - `prev_key` (int): Key to cycle to the previous FOV preset.